dbcrossbar/dbcrossbar/guide/src/gs.md

 Google Cloud Storage is a bucket-based storage system similar to Amazon's S3.
 It's frequently used in connection with BigQuery and other Google Cloud services.

-**COMPATIBILITY WARNING:** This driver currently relies on `gsutil` for many tasks, but `gsutil` is poorly-suited to the kind of automation we need.
-In particular, `gsutil` uses too much RAM, and has poor timeout behavio.
-We plan to replace it with native Rust libraries at some point.
-This will change how the Cloud Storage driver handles authentication in a future version.

 ## Example locators

 Source locators: